geometrid/plancast-python/README.markdown

 # Plancast Python Wrapper

-This is a premature Python wrapper for the [Plancast](http://plancast.com) API
+This is a Python wrapper for the [Plancast](http://plancast.com) API

-It is not recommended to be used in production, atleast until all the API methods have been written.

-It is not fully complete, but I wanted a quick wrapper to play with some of the Plancast API and not have to worry about re-writing the usual auth and request code.
+It has been tested, but lightly.
+I do my best to keep things up to date and working but if you happen to notice something please make me aware and I'll do my best to fix it quickly!

 # Usage